aimat-lab/gcnn_keras/docs/source/index.rst

-.. mjdir documentation master file, created by sphinx-quickstart on Mon Aug 31 14:18:50 2020.
+.. kgcnn documentation master file, created by sphinx-quickstart on Mon Aug 31 14:18:50 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.